December 2025

 - workforce retention - productivity and wellbeing benefits - supporting those with increased vulnerability of exploitation

-All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
+All delegates were able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from the House of Commons Library; Government Legal Department; and the Welsh Government.
+As well as key stakeholders, those who attended include officials from the Ministry of Housing, Communities and Local Government; Department for Business and Trade; Department of Health and Social Care; Department for Transport; House of Commons Library; HM Courts and Tribunal Service; HM Revenue & Customs; Government Legal Department; Home Office; the Welsh Government; and The Scottish Government.